Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/de-mystifying-linq.md

 ## Readable predicates

 Predicates can sometimes be a bit overwhelming.
-Even this simple example is a bit of an eyefull.
+Even this simple example is a bit of an eyeful.

 ```csharp
 Assert.AreEqual(3, computers.MyCount(computer => computer.Name.Contains("calculator", System.StringComparison.InvariantCultureIgnoreCase)));